 - Born at 40 wks on his due date

 - Contractions at 40w (water broke on its own at the hospital)

 - Baby weight: 7.9 pounds

 - Born at 40w+1d

 So, was labor easier with second baby?
 Yes!
 Overall, it was much easier.
 Although it hurt a bit more because the epidural didn’t work.

 You can read my full birthing and breastfeeding stories here.

 2. Jen from Diffusing the Tension

-With my first, I had pitocin and an epidural.
+With my first, I had Pitocin and an epidural.
 Labor was about 13 hours from start to finish.
-Pain was intense, but the epidural helped.
+The pain was intense, but the epidural helped.

 Baby number 2 was terrible.
 Labor was easier in the sense that it was shorter (only 4.5 hours with 2 pushes).
 However, the contractions hurt way more and I didn’t have time for an epidural.